openeggbert/mind-net/README.md

 - [ ] new entity File
 - [ ] Frontend : sort and order is missing
 - [ ] Tree view: via vis.js, clicking on node opens the node in a new tab
+- [ ] Implementing adding reason for changes (history.reason)
+- [ ] Add Logging level to configuration
+- [ ] Frontend should not show actions, for which user is not authorized

 ### Experimental
 - [ ] Chat component - Slack-like